Skip to main content

 SE_POL 411: Policies in Practice

 The premise of this class is that along with traditional approaches to policy analysis, it also is important to have tools and concepts to understand policies “on the ground”—how they directly affect people and organizational practices.
 How are policies implemented, understood, adapted, augmented, worked around, or resisted in particular organizational contexts?
-This course would introduce students to important basic ideas of ethnographic fieldwork, both from a historical perspective on how ethnographic field studies have been used to understand organizations in the past (and the concepts that have been developed in these studies) and from the perspective of newer, contemporary approaches (e.g., the use of video interaction analysis methods).
-The course would also locate policy as one among several social scientific conceptions of how organizations change.
+This course will introduce students to important basic ideas of ethnographic fieldwork, both from a historical perspective on how ethnographic field studies have been used to understand organizations in the past (and the concepts that have been developed in these studies) and from the perspective of newer, contemporary approaches (e.g., the use of video interaction analysis methods).
+The course will also locate policy as one among several social scientific conceptions of how organizations change.
 Finally, the class will consider the role of human learning in how policies are experienced and implemented.
 The culminating assignment for the class will be a small fieldwork study in which students investigate a context in which a policy has been implemented and seek to understand through ethnographic methods (e.g. interviews, observations) how the policy is experienced and understood by relevant organizational stakeholders.

 SE_POL 415: Leadership in Organizations